 The college prohibits sexual or any other kind of harassment or intimidation, whether committed by or against a student, faculty member, supervisor, coworker, vendor or visitor.
 Harassment has no place in our community, whether based on a person's race, sex, color, creed, religion, national/ethnic origin, age, handicap, sexual orientation or disabled veteran/Vietnam-era veteran status.
-See also the Gender-based and Sexual Misconduct Policy in Section 104 of the Administrative Employee Handbook and the Statement of Principle on Sexual Relationships between Faculty and Students (PDF) in the Code of Faculty Legislation and Administrative Practice.
+See also the Gender-Based and Sexual Misconduct Policy in Section 104 of the Employee Handbook.

 Internal controls are a keystone of sound business practices.
 These controls include adequate segregation of duties, diligent application of preventive and detective control systems, and conscientious compliance with authorization, reporting, and other established practices.
 Internal controls are critical to ensure efficient operations, strong fiscal management, accurate financial reporting, asset protection and compliance with laws and regulations.
 All employees and individuals representing the college are expected to maintain and support the college's internal control structures.

 Smith encourages every employee to take an active interest in government processes.
 Any participation in a political process, however, is to be undertaken as an individual—not as a representative of Smith.
 Employees must be specifically authorized to undertake any lobbying activities on behalf of Smith, including attempts to influence the passage or defeat of legislation.
 See also the Political and Campaign Activities Policy on the website of the College Council on Community Policy and the Solicitation Policy in Section 108 of the Employee Handbook.

 The college does not prohibit the employment of individuals with significant relationships within the college community.
 It does, however, prohibit the supervision of an employee by an individual with a significant relationship who has or may have the ability to influence wages, promotion, work assignments or other working conditions.
-See the Conflict of Interest, Employment of Relatives Policy in Section 105 of the Administrative Employee Handbook and the Policy of Appointment, Reappointment, Promotion and Tenure on the dean of faculty website.
+See the Conflict of Interest, Employment of Relatives Policy in Section 105 of the Employee Handbook and the Policy of Appointment, Reappointment, Promotion and Tenure on the dean of faculty website.